-When you have AFib, your heart typically beats faster than normal, even when you're just resting.
+When you have AFib, your heart may beat faster than normal, even when you're just resting.
 And since the heart's doing more of quiver than a strong push, it ends up sending out only a fraction of the blood it normally would.
 It's like the difference between a bunch of short, frantic bursts on a bike pump versus long, steady strokes.

 AFib can also cause fluid buildup in your lungs.
 Your lungs fill your blood with oxygen before sending it back to your heart.
 So now, your heart doesn't get enough oxygen-rich blood from the lungs, and even if it does, it's beating too fast to do a good job of pumping it out.

 And a rapid heartbeat -- or just one that's never regular -- can damage the muscles of your heart.

 All of that sets the stage for heart failure.
 Even though your heart's working really hard -- too hard -- your body's still not getting the oxygen it needs.

 How Heart Failure Leads to AFib